 PRC 4292 is administered by the California Department of Forestry and Fire Protection (CAL FIRE).
-It requires that PG&E maintain a firebreak of at least 10 feet in radius of a utility pole, with tree limbs within the 10-foot radius of the pole being removed up to 8 feet above ground.
-From 8 feet to conductor height requires removal of dead, diseased or dying limbs and foliage.
+It requires that we maintain a firebreak of at least 10 feet in radius of a utility pole.
+Tree limbs within the 10-foot radius of the pole must be removed up to eight feet above ground.
+From eight feet to conductor height requires removal of dead, diseased or dying limbs and foliage.
 This applies in the State Responsibility Area during designated fire season.

 Following the Governor's January 2014 Drought State of Emergency Proclamation, the CPUC issued Resolution ESRB-4.
 The resolution directs utilities to take practicable measures necessary to reduce the likelihood of fires.
 Those measures include increasing vegetation inspections; removing hazardous, dead and sick trees and other vegetation near electric power lines and poles; sharing resources with CAL FIRE to staff lookouts adjacent to the utilities' property; and clearing access roads under power lines for fire truck access.